 Nike Beats Analyst Estimates on EPS

-Nike (NYS: NKE) reported earnings yesterday.
+Nike (NYS: NKE) reported earnings on Thursday.
 Here are the numbers you need to know.

 The 10-second takeaway

 For the quarter ended Feb.
 29 (Q3), Nike met expectations on revenues and beat expectations on earnings per share.